Albanese government: The Pacific

 On 12 January 2023, Albanese became the first foreign leader to address the National Parliament of Papua New Guinea.
-That same day, he and Papua New Guinea (PNG) Prime Minister James Marape signed a joint statement pledging that the two countries would reach a new security deal by late April 2023.
+That same day, he and Papua New Guinea Prime Minister James Marape signed a joint statement pledging that the two countries would reach a new security deal by late April 2023.
 In mid-June 2024, several Australian cabinet ministers including Marles, Wong and Pat Conroy attended the 30th Australia-Papua New Guinea Ministerial Forum in Port Moresby.
 During the visit, the Albanese government announced several initiatives under a bilateral security agreement with PNG.
 This was followed on 12 December 2024 with the announcement that Australia would fund the addition of a PNG team to the National Rugby League from 2028.
 As part of the funding deal, PNG agreed that Australia would remains its "security partner of choice" and PNG would not sign a military or police security deal with China.

 In late September 2023, Defence Minister Richard Marles announced that 500 Australian troops would be relocated to Townsville over the course of six years from 2025 to strengthen the Australian Army's ability to conduct operations missions in the Pacific.
 This announcement was criticised by the city's mayor Jenny Hill who claimed that Townsville City Council was not consulted about military personnel's housing.
 In early November 2023, Albanese attended the Pacific Islands Forum annual meeting in the Cook Islands where he met several leaders including Tuvalan Prime Minister Kausea Natano.
 Key issues discussed at the meeting included the impact of Australian carbon emissions, climate change, nuclear safety, and ongoing US-China tensions.
 On 10 November 2023, Albanese and Natano signed a bilateral pact between Australia and Tuvalu, known as the Falepili Union.
 Under the terms of the treaty, Tuvalan citizens will be given a "special mobility pathway" that would allow them to live and work in Australia.
 In addition, Australia will respond to major natural disasters, pandemics or military aggression against Tuvalu.
 In return, Australia will have a veto power over Tuvalu's security and defence agreements with other countries.